 - Our office sites have facilities to recycle paper, cardboard, batteries, electronics and mixed recycling of cans, bottles, plastics, etc. and arrangements to recycle fluorescent light bulbs.
 Our head office even has a trial worm farm to recycle food waste into fertiliser.
 We also facilitate regular staff Recycling for Charity drives of eye glasses, mobile phones, towels, etc to donate to various community groups.

 Funds from our recycling programs are used to support community groups through the Energex Community Fund.

-Energex buildings feature numerous energy and water saving initiatives and recycled building materials that are not only good for the environment but also save money.
+Our buildings feature numerous energy and water saving initiatives and recycled building materials that aren't only good for the environment but also save money.
 We have award-winning and green rated buildings that are designed to reduce our environmental footprint.
 We even use recycled power poles as timber features in some buildings.

 Find out more

 Our award winning head office in Newstead was designed to a Six Star Green Star rating.
 The property's environmental performance has earned it a prestigious 5.5 star NABERS Base Building Energy rating.
 Green features of this building include: